timbussmann/NServiceBus.MicrosoftDependencyInjectionAdapter/readme.md

 This is a minimal implementation of a NServiceBus DI Container package supporting Microsoft.Extensions.DependencyInjection.
 It allows to use the default implementation but it can also wrap other containers.

-## using the Adapter with the default IServiceProvider implementation:
+## Using the Adapter with the default IServiceProvider implementation:
 `endpointConfiguration.UseContainer<MSDIAdapter>();`